Asian shares edge higher with Fed meeting in focus

 ANALYST'S TAKE: "The 'Santa rally' which had been hoped for has proven to be frustratingly elusive, and now markets are quite happy, if not desperate, for at least a dovish line to be thrown by the FOMC," Vishnu Varathan of Mizuho Bank said in a market commentary.
 Markets are "grasping straws led by hopes that there will be a material dial back of hawkish bias," he added.

-ENERGY: Benchmark U.S. crude added 12 cents to $51.32 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude added 2 cents to $51.22 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract dropped $1.38 to settle at $51.20 in New York on Friday.
-Brent crude, used to price international oils, gained 7 cents to $60.35 a barrel.
+Brent crude, used to price international oils, lost 5 cents to $60.23 a barrel.

 ———